access – a person’s ability to obtain healthcare services.

 co-pay – flat fee or payment that a patient pays for each doctor visit or prescription.

-cost containment – method of preventing healthcare costs from increasing beyond a set level by controlling or reducing inefficiency and waste in the healthcare system.
+cost containment – a method of preventing the increase of healthcare costs beyond a set level by controlling or reducing inefficiency and waste in the healthcare system.

-cost sharing – the share of costs covered by an insurer that the insured pays out of pocket.
+cost sharing – the share of costs by an insured’s out of pocket payment for a portion of health care costs not covered by the insurer.
 This term generally includes deductibles, coinsurance, and copayments, or similar charges, but does not include premiums, balance billing amounts for non-network providers, or the cost of non-covered services.

 covered services – treatments or other services for which a health plan pays at least part of the charge.